masternotions/masternotions.github.io/index.md

 # Highlights

 _This site is still in its early stages.
 The best of the site so far is in this section_.

+### But First...
-There are much more comprehensive details on Twitter, although spread over many months and many, many tweets.
+> There are much more comprehensive details on Twitter, although spread over many months and many, many tweets.
+> We are building a list of some starting points on Twitter here:
+> [Twitter Threads *about* Glenn](TwitterThreads.md){: .btn .btn--success .btn--large} _New_{: .notice--warning .new}

 ## Glenn's forgotten websites